n8n-io/n8n-docs/docs/courses/level-one/chapter-1-miniworkflow.md

 To consolidate what you've learned so far, have a closer look at the *JSON view* and information about the node's execution, like you learned in the [previous lesson](./chapter-1-components.md#node-executions).

 ----

-Congratulations, you just built your first workflow!
-Now that you know the basic concepts and components of n8n, you can start adding more nodes to the canvas and create more powerful workflows.
+> Congratulations, you just built your first workflow!
+In this lesson, you've learned how to use Regular nodes, configure their parameters and settings, save and execute your workflow.
+>

-In the next chapter, you will be introduced to our friend Nathan, who works as an Analytics Manager at EvilCorp.
-His job is to crunch numbers from different sources and send reports to his team.
-As you might have guessed, his tasks involve a good deal of manual work that thankfully can be automated – that’s where he needs your help as an Automation Expert!
-You will build a more complex workflow for Nathan’s use case, helping him become more productive at work.
+> In the next lesson, you will be introduced to our friend Nathan, who needs to automate his sales reporting work.
+You will build a more complex workflow for his use case, helping him become more productive at work.